Now You Can Instantly Help Those Most Impacted by Hurricane Harvey

 Delgado says, as education surrounding the pervasiveness of white supremacy continues to come to light for mainstream Americans, perhaps Black women will finally get the much needed and long overdue support they deserve.

 This story has been adapted for YES!
-Magazine from the originally blog post.
+Magazine from the original blog post.